minh-doan/MLCP/README.md

     <p align="center"><img src="docs/images/NaiveBayes_confusion_matrix.png" alt="Confusion matrix" width="600"/></p>

-    **Note** In this task, there might be heavy computational tasks, depends on how large your data is.
+    **Note :** In this task, there might be heavy computational tasks, depends on how large your data is.
 Please save your current works, free your computer CPU and memory before running the script.

     To run the script (for step 2 and 3), please use: